israellevin/marmalade/README.md

               <generator files>
               ...
             ...
-          player.conf
+          player.lisp
         ...
     ...
 ```

-- `general.conf` basic initial configurations of the player, such as the player's name and address, and default identity and generator set.
+- `config.lisp` basic initial configurations of the local player, such as the player's name, address, encryption keys and default generator set.
-- `generators/` archive of all the generators that the player has ever known.
+- `generators/` archive of all the generators that the local player has ever known.
 Each generator has a unique ID made up of the jam's name (which is unique), the name of the player that published it (which is unique per jam), and the generator's name (which is uniuqe to that player in that jam).
-This directory is the single source of truth for the player's generators list.
+This directory is the single source of truth for the local player's generators list.
-- `identities/` different identities that the player can assume, each with a unique name and configuration file.
-Identity configurations can clobber default values in `general.conf`.
 - `jams/` all the jams that the player has ever participated in, each with a unique name and directory.
-  - `jam.conf` jam specific configurations, can clobber values in `general.conf` and <player name>.conf.
+  - `config.lisp` jam specific configurations, can clobber values in the top level `config.lisp`.
   - `jam.log` debug log of the jam.
   - `jam.aof` append-only file that contains the state of the jam at any given time, as a series of events that have happened in the jam.
 This is the single source of truth for the state of the jam.
   - `players/` contains all the players that have ever participated in the jam, each with a unique name and directory.
     - `generators/` contains all the generators that the player ran during the jam, each with a unique name and directory extracted from the `generators/` directory.
-    - `player.conf` contains the player's name, address, and public key.
+    - `config.lisp` contains the foreign player's name, address, and public key.
+Will never clobber anything.

 ## Generators